 In addition to the requirement outlines under the "Application Procedure" section of the Admission to the University, students in the Medical Assisting program must submit a satisfactory health evaluation form from a physician upon enrollment.
 This physical evaluation must be completed less than one year prior to enrollment.
-No more than 50% of credits can be transferred from another regionally or nationally accredited college or university.

-CAREER CERTIFICATE, ASSOCIATE, BACHELOR'S AND MASTER'S DEGREE PROGRAMS
+DIPLOMA, ASSOCIATE, BACHELOR'S AND MASTER'S DEGREE PROGRAMS

-Medical Coding Career Certificate Medical Assisting Associate of Science (A.S.)
-Degree Health Information Management Associate of Science (A.S.)
-Degree Bachelor of Science (B.S.) in Health Information Management Degree Master of Science (M.S.)
-Physician Assistant
+Medical Coding DiplomaOnlineMedical Assisting Associate of Science (A.S.)
+DegreeLexingtonHealth Information Management Associate of Science (A.S.)
+DegreeOnlineBachelor of Science (B.S.) in Health Information Management DegreeOnlineMaster of Science (M.S.)
+Physician AssistantLouisville